VandyApps/code-golf-2016-spring/README.md

 ####Clarification
 * Each string in character notation will have exactly 1 "o" character.
 However, that "o" character can appear anywhere in the string.

-###2) Sum of even Fibonacci numbers (1 point)
+###2) The VandyNacci Sequence (1 point)

 ####OVERVIEW

 In the Fibonacci sequence, each subsequent number in the sequence is the sum of the prior two numbers.
+In the *VandyNacci* sequence, each subsequent number in the sequence is the sum of the prior *three* numbers.

-0, 1, 1, 2, 3, 5, 8, 13, 21 ...
+0, 1, 1, 2, 4, 7, 13, 24, 44 ...

 ####PROBLEM

-Write a program that produces the sum of all the even Fibonacci numbers under a given number.
-For example, if given the number 20, your program should produce the result 10.
+Write a program that produces the sum of all the VandyNacci numbers that are both divisible by 3 **and** under a given number.
+For example, if given the number 30, your program should produce the result 24.

 Warning: Your program should be able to handle the sum of a long sequence of numbers.